-PED 100 Diet and Exercise for the Adult (0-2) 1 hr.
+PED 100 Diet and Exercise for the Adult (0-2)

 Includes human performance laboratory physical fitness tests with individualized exercise program and methods for controlling weight through diet and exercise.
 May be repeated up to a maximum of 2 credit hours.
+Prerequisite: PED 196.